RevealBi/Documentation/docs/user/visualization-types/settings-choropleth-map.md

 Currently, you can provide your dataset in English and Japanese.

-When your location data is in Japanese, Analytics translates it in English to connect it to the desired map.
+When your location data is in Japanese, Reveal translates it in English to connect it to the desired map.

-If you use a Japanese dataset in Analytics, and your Language and Regional settings are not set to Japanese, then you need to use the *Data is written in* setting to help Analytics recognize the language of your dataset by switching to Japanese (*ja*):
+If you use a Japanese dataset in Reveal, and your Language and Regional settings are not set to Japanese, then you need to use the *Data is written in* setting to help Reveal recognize the language of your dataset by switching to Japanese (*ja*):

 ![Choosing Japanese from the dropdown menu of the Data is written in option](images/data-is-written-in-option.png)

 ### Language of Labels

 The language of labels on the choropleth map is defined by the language and regional settings configured in your OS and/or browser.
-So if you are running Analytics on a machine with its locale/language set to <a href="https://www.revealbi.io/about-us?#request-demo" target="_blank">a language Analytics supports</a>, the app will attempt to localize the labels to that language.
+So if you are running Reveal on a machine with its locale/language set to a language Reveal supports, the app will attempt to localize the labels to that language.
 This has nothing to do with the *Data is written in* setting.

-If a Japanese employee's machine, for example, is set to use their native language (Japanese), but the data given to them is in English, Analytics will still display the labels in Japanese.
-Then, if they share the dashboard with a German contractor, the German will see the labels in the language their machine is set to use (the German language is supported in Analytics).
+If a Japanese employee's machine, for example, is set to use their native language (Japanese), but the data given to them is in English, Reveal will still display the labels in Japanese.
+Then, if they share the dashboard with a German contractor, the German will see the labels in the language their machine is set to use.